lah7/gtk3-classic/README.md

 application or theme, try reverting to the original `gtk3` to confirm it's **definitely** a problem with these patches.

-**Use Arch?** Try isolating the problematic patch by excluding them in your PKGBUILD and rebuilding.
+**Use Arch?** Try isolating the problematic patch by excluding them and rebuilding using the `PKGBUILD` in this repository.
 The included `scripts/test-exclude-each-patch.sh` script can help with this.

 [See Support Discussions](https://github.com/lah7/gtk3-classic/discussions/categories/help-support)